SB-27182/loba-NN/README.md

 <br>

 ##### `Integration of the Learned Manifold for Practical Use:`
 The insights loba-NN has discovered are easily incorporated into existing quantitative/dynamical models.
-Indeed, the trained neural network is itself, as per the notion of ***identifiability***, representing the conditional parameterization of the oscillatory system-of-ODEs.
+This is to say, the trained neural network is itself representing the conditional parameterization of the oscillatory system-of-ODEs (*ie: the generator function).*

 `Biotech Example:` &nbsp; Suppose we have data obtained from a high-throughput, barcoding, transcriptional-NGS procedure.
 Using loba-NN as a simulation to guide our modifications, we may devise a transgenic cell-line that maintains a specific oscillatory homeostasis, wherein the cell-line expresses a set of transcriptional signals (*ie*: conditioning variables/ODE parameters), such that the cell-line is **NEVER**, or perhaps **ALWAYS**, undergoing the exampled Hopf bifurcation. <br>
 Of course, there's more interesting phenotypes that can be developed beyond a simple boolean about a bifurcation; *eg*: functions of parameters in the stability-space of the dynamical system.